emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Capacitated Vehicle Routing Problem with Python.md

 ## Problem

-Consider a pizza restaurant chain, PPizza, in Los Angeles, CA with 34 stores and one depot.
+We consider a pizza restaurant chain, **PPizza**, in Los Angeles, CA with 34 stores.
+Each store operates from 10am to 1am everyday.

+ and one depot.
+Figure 1 shows location of stores and a depot.

 | ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Capacitated Vehicle Routing Problem with Python/store_depot_map.PNG) |
 |:--:|